laravel/docs/validation.md

 The first argument passed to the `make` method is the data under validation.
 The second argument is the validation rules that should be applied to the data.

-After checking if the request passed validation, you may use the `withErrors` method to flash the error messages to the session.
+After checking if the request validation failed, you may use the `withErrors` method to flash the error messages to the session.
 When using this method, the `$errors` variable will automatically be shared with your views after redirection, allowing you to easily display them back to the user.
 The `withErrors` method accepts a validator, a `MessageBag`, or a PHP `array`.

 <a name="automatic-redirection"></a>
 ### Automatic Redirection